kukuu/Technopedia/README.md

 ## SonarQube

 SonarQube (formerly Sonar) is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.

+Code smell: They refer to any symptom in the source code of a program that possibly indicates a deeper problem

 ## DroneDeploy